 Second-hand smoke is a mix of smoke from a lit cigarette and the smoke blown into the air by the person smoking.
 Second-hand smoke has more than 200 poisons, of which some can cause cancer.
 Babies and small children are often not able to move away from second-hand smoke.
 They also have small bodies and lungs, so the poisons found in second-hand smoke are more harmful to them.

 Breathing in second-hand smoke can make your baby sick.
 It can cause chest infections, glue ear and asthma.
 Second-hand smoke also increases the risk of babies dying suddenly in their sleep (called sudden unexpected death in infancy/SUDI; and also known as SIDS or cot death).

 Opening a window in your home or winding down a window in your car will not get rid of all the second-hand smoke poisons.
 The poisons will stay around long after the smoke and smell have disappeared.

 Your new baby is a good reason to quit smoking.
 If you want help to quit, ask your midwife, nurse or doctor about smokefree programmes near you.

 There are phone, web (blog), text and face-to-face services available to help you to quit smoking.
-Call Quitline on 0800 778 778 or visit Stop smoking to find out about these services.
+Call Quitline on 0800 778 778 or visit Quitting smoking to find out about these services.